Financial Aid

 - Description

-The Ketchikan CHARR Educational Fund Salmon Derby scholarship program will award one or more scholarships this year.
-The funds are to be used to defray the cost of textbooks and tuition in an accredited university, college, or post-secondary vocational school within the State of Alaska.
+We appreciate your interest in the Ketchikan CHARR Educational Fund Salmon Derby scholarship program.
+The Ketchikan CHARR Educational Fund will award one or more scholarships this year (2026).
+The funds are to be used to defray the cost of textbooks and tuition in an accredited university, college, or post-secondary vocation school within the State of Alaska.
 Upon confirmation of the recipient’s enrollment by a qualified school, the scholarship funds will be sent directly to the institution as a credit for the recipient in the current academic year.

 - Requirements